bekriebel/fvtt-module-webrtc_tweaks/README.md

 ## Changelog
 * v0.3.1
+  * Update compatibility to FVTT v0.6.1
+  * Pull server URL from the webrtc options for consistency
+* v0.3.1
   * Fix server variable error when using default Jitsi server
 * v0.3.0
   * Update compatibility to FVTT v0.6.0